CLiu272/cliu272.github.io/_pages/about.md

 ---

-I am an Assistant Professor in the Department of Computer Science at Shantou University.
+I am an Assistant Professor (讲师) in the Department of Computer Science at Shantou University.
 I received the Ph.D. degree from City University of Hong Kong under the supervision of Prof. Raymond  Hau-San Wong in July 2018.